• Skip to primary navigation

 Register urlmon.dll File Using Run Command

-2. Close Background Apps
+3. Close Background Running Apps

 Close Programs Using Task Manager